KordataSoftware/couchbase-mobile-portal/md-docs/_20/guides/sync-gateway/logging.md

 Continuous logging is a new feature in Sync Gateway 2.1 that allows the console log output to be separated from log files collected by Couchbase Support.

-This allows system administrators running Sync Gateway to tweak log level, and log keys for the console output to suit their needs, whilst maintaining the level of logging required by Couchbase Support for investigation of issues.
+This allows system administrators running Sync Gateway to tweak the log level, and log keys for the console output to suit their needs, whilst maintaining the level of logging required by Couchbase Support for investigation of issues.

-## Console Log output
+## Console Log Output

-The console output of Sync Gateway can be filtered down via log level and log keys, and you can tweak this as much as you like without impacting Support's ability to analyze the log files described in [Log File Outputs](#log-file-outputs).
+The console output of Sync Gateway can be filtered down via log levels and log keys, and you can tweak this as much as you like without impacting Support's ability to analyze the log files described in [Log File Outputs](index.html#log-file-outputs).
-There is an additional option to color log output based on log level if `logging.console.color_enabled` is set to `true` (Linux/MacOS only).

 ### Log Levels

-The console log output can be configured with the following log levels, ordered from least verbose, to most:

-Also note that log levels are additive, so if you enable `info` level, `warn` and `error` logs are also enabled.
+The console log output can be configured with the following log levels, ordered from least verbose, to most.
+Note that log levels are additive, so if you enable `info` level, `warn` and `error` logs are also enabled.

 | Log Level | Appearance  | Description                                                            |
 | ---------:|:----------- | ---------------------------------------------------------------------- |